-For instance, the partition lattice $\Pi\left( \left\{ a,b,c\right\} \right) $ (Figure \ref{fig:three-partition-lattice}) represents the supports of the possible states of the quantum system representing one quantum particle in the three-dimensional Hilbert space $\mathbb{C}^{3}$.
-The striking thing is that the lattice of support sets boils the possible quantum states of the particle down to show the clear separation between the classical part $\mathbf{1}_{U}$ and all the other quantum states represented by partitions with at least one non-singleton block representing the support set of a superposition state.
-Thus the system can be represented like an iceberg \cite[7]{kastner:alice}, the above-water part being the classical mixed state $\mathbf{1}_{U}$, and the below-water part being all the states involving at least one non-classical (i.e., indefinite) state, i.e., a superposition state, as illustrated in Figure \ref{fig:iceberg-pix-3lattice}.
+These two worlds can be represented mathematically the partition lattice.
+The partition lattice $\Pi\left( \left\{ a,b,c\right\} \right) $ (Figure \ref{fig:three-partition-lattice}) represents the supports of the possible states of the quantum system representing one quantum particle in the three-dimensional Hilbert space $\mathbb{C}^{3}$.
+The striking thing is that the lattice of support sets boils the possible quantum states of the particle down to show the clear separation between the classical part $\mathbf{1}_{U}$ and all the other quantum states represented by partitions with at least one non-singleton block representing the support set of a superposition state. , as illustrated in Figure \ref{fig:iceberg-pix-3lattice}.

-The iceberg picture of the partition lattice matches up with the image of reality divided into actuality (the classical part) and `` potentiality'' (the quantum part) as advocated by Werner Heisenberg \cite{heisen:phy-phil}, Abner Shimony \cite{shim:nat-world-II}, Gregg Jaeger \cite{jaeger:qobjects}, Diederik Aerts \cite{aerts:concept}, Ruth Kastner \cite{kastner:poss}, Leonardo Chiatti \cite{chiatti:poss}, and many others.
+The iceberg picture and the partition lattice match up with the image of reality divided into actuality (the classical part) and `` potentiality'' (the indefinite quantum part) as advocated by Werner Heisenberg \cite{heisen:phy-phil}, Abner Shimony \cite{shim:nat-world-II}, Gregg Jaeger \cite{jaeger:qobjects}, Diederik Aerts \cite{aerts:concept}, Ruth Kastner \cite{kastner:poss}, Leonardo Chiatti \cite{chiatti:poss}, and many others.

 \begin{quotation} Heisenberg \cite[53]{heisen:phy-phil} used the term ``potentiality'' to characterize a property which is objectively indefinite, whose value when actualized is a matter of objective chance, and which is assigned a definite probability by an algorithm presupposing a definite mathematical structure of states and properties.
 Potentiality is a modality that is somehow intermediate between actuality and mere logical possibility.
 That properties can have this modality, and that states of physical systems are characterized partially by the potentialities they determine and not just by the catalogue of properties to which they assign definite values, are profound discoveries about the world, rather than about human knowledge. \cite[6]{shim:vienna-yrbk} \end{quotation}